 The Financial Aid Office administers federal loans and work-study awards for graduate and professional students.
 If you are interested in being considered for federal loans or work-study, please complete a Free Application for Federal Student Aid (FAFSA).
 Students interested in only receiving grants and scholarships should complete their departmental scholarship applications.

-A financial aid award email notification lets you know your total aid eligibility.
-It may include funds like scholarships, grants, loans, and/or work study.
+When your financial aid award is complete, you will receive an email notification letting you know your total aid eligibility.
+Your financial aid award may include funds like scholarships, grants, loans, and/or work study.
 After you have received your financial aid award, you will be able to determine any out-of-pocket expenses.
-The Financial Aid Office has created a series of resource links to support you along your way.
+The Financial Aid Office has created a series of resource links to support you along the way.

 This section provides an outline of important topics and tells you what to expect moving forward.
 These links also offer insight on how your aid award was determined and how it will be applied to your student account.

 YOUR FINANCIAL AID AWARD

 Cost of Attendance: Your Estimated Cost of Attendance is an estimate of your total expenses based on your programs academic year (tuition, fees, and living expenses).
 Most graduate programs follow a nine month academic year.
 Federal guidelines indicate that the Cost of Attendance may cover only student expenses for the terms defined as the academic year.
 Expenses for periods of non enrollment, spouse, and dependent living expenses cannot be included, with the exception of documented child care costs which may be added.
 Your eligibility for Federal Direct Loans will be the difference between your Cost of Attendance and any other merit-based or other grant awards you receive.
 You may submit a Cost of Attendance (COA) Appeal with documentation of any educational expenses you have that exceed items in the standard Cost of Attendance within the academic year.
 The Cost of Attendance Appeal Form can be found in the forms section of our website.